khaosdoctor/presentations/sources/kneel-before-zod/slides.md

 <!--
 - AJV is a classic, but it doesn't create a type-safe validation, because it relies on JSON Schema
+- You need to both create the json validation and the types for the validation, which is prone to errors
 - scroll the page so the audience can see it's long and cumbersome -->